mihaelakri/HoloZoo/README.md

 - [x] chore: tag all images and text for contrast
 - [x] refactor: Quiz and Animal_list scene to use indices instead of tags
 - [x] refactor: Accessibility panel into a prefab that can be instantiated anywhere
 - [ ] fix: accessibility panel on/off text has no translation
+- [x] fix: Quiz answers contrast colors
+- [ ] fix: Quiz score not tracking
 - [ ] feat: loading indicator when fetching from host

 ## Cloning and running the project